ilikeapple10/image_caption_generator/README.md

 </ul>
 <br>
 <h3>I want to train my own model</h3>

+In addition to the Flickr8k Dataset you will also ned to download the captions for the images:
+Flickr8k_text.zip https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip

 <ul>
   <li>Run the model_trainer file.</li>
  <li> The model will automatically be saved to the <code>models</code> folder and be named <code> model_x.h5 </code> where x is the amount of epochs.<br>